 Advances in research and clinical trials

 One of the main goals of the National Cancer Institute's Community Oncology Research Program (NCORP) is to expand clinical trials and offer patients access to the latest trials available - all within their own community.
 With NCORP, the LCRP has greater access to clinical trials, expanded the number of clinical trials available to patients, started participating in early phase clinical trials, increased focus on minority and underserved population participation in clinical trials and joined the Eastern Cooperative Oncology Group (ECOG), which provides greater access to national clinical trials.

 Visit the Georgia NCORP site for more information on clinical trials.

 Robust clinical trial programs at the LCRP

-The LCRP has a robust clinical trials program, led by Medical Director H.A.
-Zaren, MD, FACS.
+The LCRP has a robust clinical trials program.
 The LCRP participates in state, regional and national collaborations with other research sites including: a national collaboration with the National Cancer Institute's Community Oncology Research Program, a state collaboration with Georgia CORE; a regional collaboration with Hollings Cancer Center at the Medical University of South Carolina; and a national collaboration with another NCORP site, Gibbs Cancer Center.

 For more information about advanced cancer services at the Nancy N. and J.C.
 Lewis Cancer & Research Pavilion at St. Joseph's/Candler, please call 912-819-5704.